 1. How Do I Get More Followers?

 My first question to Misty Miller’s generous TpT Sellers Tips & Advice support group was “How do I get more followers?”
 The response?
 “Don’t worry about getting followers; focus on creating quality products first with attractive thumbnails and descriptions.”

-That was the best advice, but I still felt, “Surely there are a few other things I could do.”
+I acted on that excellent advice.
 Two years ago, I had fewer than 30 resources and 17 of them were the original Freebies from my website.
 Now, with over twice as many products (and 7 good bundles!), I notice that over half of my sales are from first-time buyers.
 So, I continue to focus on creating product.
 And my followers have doubled this last year!

 2. Why Will They Follow?